 Can you crack the code of this sequencing game?

-Logic, deduction, critical thinking, and more are all critically important to cracking the sequential code of Mastermind, and students will need to apply them all to guess the combination in the shortest number of steps.
-With more than 2,000 possible codes, it’ll be different every time, making for an exciting guessing game each time the board comes out.
+Logic, deduction, critical thinking, and more are all critically important to cracking the sequential code of Mastermind, and players need to apply them all to guess the combination in the shortest number of steps.
+With more than 2,000 possible codes, it'll be different every time, making for an exciting guessing game each time the board comes out.

 How to Play

 Players take turns being the Codemaker and the Codebreaker.
 The Codebreaker needs to guess the secret code in as few attempts as possible.